html>

 - As a practical consequence of the CLASSIF1

-multiparameter data analysis, only two out of the seven
+multiparameter data classification, only two out of the seven

 performed assays were really required for survival prediction in this